rushvora/enhanced-diplomacy-banners-civ7/README.md

 ## Compatibility

 The mod is compatible with Patch 1.1.0.
-It is fully modularized, so it should not have any conflicts with other mods.
+It is fully modularized, so it should not have any conflicts with other mods (unless they also modify the same resources as me).

 ## Future Plans

 * More stat trackers, like Military Strength / Victory Scores.
-* Customizable stat trackers.
+* User settings